njMagat/odin-recipes/README.md

 # odin-recipes

-Trying Out First Webpage Project with the use of HTML
+Trying Out First Webpage Project with the use of HTML & Basic CSS

 ** Showcasing Four Famous Local Dish in Pampanga **

 Namely: Asado
+	Kaldereta
 	Menudo
-	Kaldereta
 	Sisig